Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: The emergence of ``accidental degeneracy'' of orbits

 Take a two-spin perfectly non-reciprocal system $J_{12}=-J_{21}=J_-$ as the simplest example \cite{Fruchart2021,Baek2018}.
 One can readily find an analytical solution to the center-of-mass angle $\Theta=(\theta_1+\theta_2)/2$ and the difference $\Delta\theta=\theta_1 - \theta_2$ for a given initial condition $\theta_{i=1,2}(t=0)$ as

-As expected, the system exhibits marginal periodic orbits, where the speed and direction of the drift of the center-of-mass angle $\Theta$ are determined by the initial condition.
-The numerical solution of a three-spin perfectly non-reciprocal system is depicted in Fig. \ref{fig:three spins} as another example, where we similarly find marginal periodic orbits.
+As expected, the system exhibits marginal periodic orbits, where the speed and direction of the drift of the center-of-mass angle $\Theta$ are determined by the initial condition of $\Delta\theta$ that stays constant.
+The numerical solution of a three-spin perfectly non-reciprocal system is depicted in Fig. \ref{fig: three spins} as another example, where we similarly find marginal periodic orbits.

 Accidental degeneracy is usually associated with fine-tuning of parameters.
 Here, in non-reciprocally frustrated systems, the emergence of marginal orbits relies on the fine-tuning of the coupling to be perfectly non-reciprocal $J_{ij}=-J_{ji}$.
 Once the coupling strength deviates from this limit, the marginal orbits would generically turn into (un)stable orbits, corresponding to the `lifting' of degeneracy.
 This situation is in parallel to the geometrical frustration case where the degeneracy is contingent on the coupling strength being identical $J_{ij}=J$ \cite{Moessner2006}.